fastly/terraform-provider-fastly/docs/resources/kvstore.md

 ### Required

 - `name` (String) A unique name to identify the KV Store.
 It is important to note that changing this attribute will delete and recreate the KV Store, and discard the current entries.
+You MUST first delete the associated resource_link block from your service before modifying this field.

 ### Optional

-- `force_destroy` (Boolean) Allow the KV store to be deleted, even if it contains entries.
+- `force_destroy` (Boolean) Allow the KV Store to be deleted, even if it contains entries.
 Defaults to false.

 ### Read-Only